 Spindrift Research

 Exploring consciousness and prayer

-“What often progresses mankind is when individuals think and see a new perspective.” ― Bill Sweet
+“We may learn from new perspectives.
+What often progresses mankind is when individuals think and see a new perspective.” ― Bill Sweet

-We may learn from new perspectives.
-Welcome to the Spindrift Research website which describes two agendas of consciousness that drive some prayers.
-The website also describes the agendas of our 'defense mechanisms' which act like the Men in Black and The Adjustment Bureau to prevent human beings from becoming conscious of their spiritual gifts and the subtle gifts of intuition they didn't know they have..
+The website also describes the agendas of our 'defense mechanisms.'
+Defense mechanisms can act like the Men in Black and The Adjustment Bureau to prevent us from becoming conscious of our spiritual gifts and the subtle gifts of intuition we didn't know we have.
+“Your divine identity isn’t lying to you.
+The filter is lying to you.” ― Spindrift Research

 The word spindrift means the turbulence atop waves during a storm in the ocean.
 The waves toss a fast stirring spray at the top of the waves.
 This fast spray is called spindrift.
 Spindrift spray hurts when it hits people in the face.
 Spindrift waves symbolize human thoughts being stirred-up for change.

 The purpose of this website is to keep active the Klingbeils’ data and approaches to measuring some actions of thought and prayer.
-For a PDF of the technical data of the experiments, ask for The Spindrift Papers: To receive a free copy, click the Contact Page above.
-Bill Sweet has written A Journey into Prayer.
-This book covers the religious controversies and experiments of Spindrift: Click the banner below for a book review of A Journey into Prayer.
+For a PDF of the technical data of the experiments, ask for The Spindrift Papers: To receive a free PDF copy, click the Contact Page above.

+Spindrift Research